tritum/form_element_linked_checkbox/README.md

-# Custom form element "Linked Checkbox"
+# Custom form element "Linked checkbox"

 This TYPO3 extension adds a custom form element "Linked checkbox" to the TYPO3 form framework.
-The user is able to define the linked page and the link text.
+The user is able to define the link target and the link text.

 ## Install

-Copy the extension folder to `\typo3conf\ext\ ` or upload it via extension manager.
+Copy the extension folder to `\typo3conf\ext\ `, upload it via extension manager or add it to your composer.json.
 Add the static TypoScript configuration to your TypoScript template.

 ## Usage

-Open the TYPO3 form editor.
+Open the TYPO3 form editor and create a new form/ open an existing one.
 Add a new element to your form.
-The modal will list the new custom form element "Linked Checkbox".
+The modal will list the new custom form element "Linked checkbox".
 Provide a label for the checkbox and select a page you want to link to.
 Furthermore, you have to set a link text.

 ## Possible improvements or changes